The Easiest Way to Form Your Kansas LLC

 An EIN is much like a social security number, but for a business.
 It is a unique Employer Identification Number that the U.S. Internal Revenue Service (IRS) uses to identify a company.
 An EIN is generally used for the purposes of filing business taxes in Kansas and is a nine-digit number broken into two parts like so: XX-XXXXXXX.

-Why do you need a Kansas EIN?
+Why do you need an EIN?

 It’s a requirement for all companies in the U.S. to have an EIN to do business, with the exception of sole proprietorships.
 An entrepreneur running a sole proprietorship can use their personal Social Security number to file taxes.
 You will not be able to file your taxes properly without an EIN if you have employees, withhold taxes from non-wage sources, or meet other specific criteria.